aabbtree77/twinpeekz/README.md

         # Code for Plane intersection
   ```

-- or function overloading (which Zig/Rust lack, BTW):
+- or function overloading (which Zig/Rust do not have, BTW):

   ```nim
   proc intersect(r: Ray, x: Sphere) =